 Meet the Panelists:

 Karen is a full-time college student.
 She and her family immigrated to the United States in 2016 from Mexico.
 Her father received his TN visa, then his H1B visa.
 When I turned 21 she changed her visa to an F-1, which categorized her as an international student.
 Some of Karen’s community activities include free tutoring, Big Brothers Big Sisters and volunteer bible teacher at her parish.

 Emily was born in central Kentucky, lived in several countries as a missionary kid, then relocated to Indiana to attend Grace College, where she studied International Business and French and went on to complete an MBA.
 She is a DevOps Engineer at INdigital, the industry leader in Next-Gen 9-1-1 network deployment and operation.
 As a Type 1 diabetic, she works alongside T1International to lead the Indiana chapter of #insulin4all, an advocacy organization that fights for legislation that will make insulin accessible and affordable to all Hoosiers whose lives depend on it.

-Dara is Medical Director of Dermatology for Parkview Physicians Group.
-She also chairs the skin tumor site multidisciplinary team for Parkview Cancer Institute.
+Dara is a dermatologist.
 She and her husband have three sons.
 She is active in her church and community, most recently by running a successful campaign for the 2019 Leukemia and Lymphoma Society Woman of the Year for Northeast Indiana.

 Abby is a junior at Purdue Fort Wayne, majoring in political science and economics.
 Born and raised in Fort Wayne, Abby graduated from Bishop Luers High School as salutatorian of her class.
 She hopes to advance her academic career by attending graduate school and potentially working in the nonprofit field after graduation.
 Abby previously interned at a local all-female law firm.